-While the ABS system is important, it can malfunction as well.
-When the ABS light on your car is turned on, it means that there is something wrong in the ABS system.
+While the ABS is essential, it can malfunction as well.
+When the ABS light on your car is turned on, it means that there is something wrong with the ABS.

 There can be many reasons for the ABS light to turn on.
-These include lower levels of brake fluid in the system, a blown fused in the ABS system, faulty control unit, solenoid malfunction, an unresponsive hydraulic pump, etc.
+These include lower brake fluid levels in the system, a blown fused in the ABS, faulty control unit, solenoid malfunction, an unresponsive hydraulic pump, etc.

 Sometimes, the ABS light may flash for a few seconds and then remain on.
 The number of times the ABS light is flashed denotes a trouble code and can help you figure out the issue.